La Salle Causeway

-The La Salle Causeway is a causeway that allows Highway 2 to cross the Cataraqui River (the southern entrance of the Rideau Canal) at Kingston, Ontario.
+The La Salle Causeway, also called the LaSalle Causeway at Kingston, Ontario is a causeway that allows Highway 2 to cross the Cataraqui River (the southern entrance of the Rideau Canal).
 The causeway separates Kingston's inner and outer harbours.
 Construction of the causeway was completed on April 15, 1917.
+The causeway transports approximately 23,000 vehicles daily.

 Three bridges are incorporated into the causeway, the centre one being a Strauss trunnion bascule lift bridge, which was designed by Joseph Strauss, who designed the Golden Gate Bridge in San Francisco.

 The La Salle Causeway was named after René-Robert Cavelier, Sieur de La Salle. who oversaw the construction of Fort Frontenac in 1673 at what is now the western end of the causeway.

 History

 The first attempt at transportation across the river was a cable-operated scow type of ferry that began operating in 1786.
 Two rowboats were often available for use as well.